luismsgomes/qtlm/doc/ReadMe.txt

     qtleap_evaluate en pt

+Cleaning cached intermediate trees

-If you change the synthesis and you want to re-evaluate the pipeline you may just repeat the above commands.
-The script will reuse the *.cache.treex.gz and redo only the synthesis step, which is much faster than running the whole pipeline (analysis, transfer and synthesis).
+If you are developing the synthesis and you want to re-evaluate the pipeline you just repeat the above commands to re-synthesize the translations.

+The re-runs will be much faster than the first evaluation because qtleap_evaluate will reuse the previously created *.cache.treex.gz files (which contain the trees after analysis and transfer), and only the synthesis step is done.

 However, if you have changed the analysis or transfer steps, then you should remove the cached trees by running: